rbw/redap/README.rst

 Redap was partly inspired by and is conceptually similar to `dthree/addict <https://github.com/dthree/addict>`_, but offers more features:

-- RESTful HTTP(S) API
+- RESTful HTTP API
 - API key authorization
-- Custom schemas
+- Simple and straightforward schemas
-- Simplified Query Language
+- ldap3 *Simplified Query Language* for querying
 - LDAP debugging
-- Robust application stack
+- Docker image with flask, uwsgi and nginx for Easy Mode deployment
-- Production-ready Docker image
+- 5-step development environment setup
-- SwaggerUI
+- SwaggerUI for browsing

 Getting started